Mobile Banking Alerts Everyone Should Activate

 8. All Debit Card Purchases

 This bank alert isn’t for everyone, but it can tell you exactly what’s going on in your bank account at any given time.
 And it can alert you to transactions that might be occurring at odd times of the day.
-But it’s also pretty intrusive and can be annoying.
+But it can be a little much if you use your card a lot.

 Bank alerts can be very helpful in maintaining a healthy bank account.
 But they also can be intrusive and somewhat annoying.
 So it’s a good idea to pick the most helpful ones and leave the other ones off your list.